Growing-Beyond-Earth/GettingStarted/README.md

 Click the green play button to run the and save it as `PWM-LED.py`

-## Controling the GBE box light pannel
+## Controling the GBE light pannel

 Now that we undestand PWM lets control the Red LEDs lights on the GBE box light pannel